Edward Baker-Duly

-Edward Baker-Duly is a British actor who lives in New York City, New York.
+Edward Baker-Duly is a British actor.

-Biography
+Early life and education

-He was born in Stockholm, Sweden of British and Swedish parents and has lived in the United Kingdom, Ethiopia, and South Africa.
+Edward Baker-Duly was born in Stockholm, Sweden, of British and Swedish parents.
+He spent his early life in South Africa.

+Career

+Screen

-His UK television work includes playing no-nonsense sports master Chris Malachay in the long-running BBC school drama, Grange Hill, from 2003–2006.
-Previously he had played Joe Fisher, the Australian partner of gay builder Jason Kirk, in the ITV1 soap Emmerdale.
-He completed filming Botched alongside Stephen Dorff in 2006, and more recently played the entrepreneur Hermann Hauser in the BBC comedy drama show Micro Men.
+Baker-Duly's UK television work includes playing Joe Fisher, the Australian partner of gay builder Jason Kirk, in the ITV1 soap Emmerdale.
+He played no-nonsense sports master Chris Malachay in the long-running BBC school drama, Grange Hill, from 2003 to 2006.

+He completed filming Botched alongside Stephen Dorff in 2006, and played the entrepreneur Hermann Hauser in the BBC comedy drama show Micro Men.
 In December 2010 he played Joachim von Ribbentrop in the BBC Wales/Masterpiece reprise of Upstairs, Downstairs.

-In theatre he has appeared in West Side Story directed by Arthur Laurents, South Pacific, directed by Trevor Nunn and originated the role of Ashley Wilkes in Trevor Nunn's West End musical adaptation of Gone With The Wind in 2008.
-He has also appeared in Rookery Nook at the Menier Chocolate Factory.

-In 2011, he created the role of the Hickory/Tin Man in Andrew Lloyd Webber's West End production of The Wizard of Oz at the London Palladium.

-In 2013 he moved to New York City, where he and his wife Caroline, son Miles, and daughter Iris now reside, and appeared in the Off-Broadway production of Peter and the Starcatcher.
 In 2016, he appeared in the Showtime series Billions first season's final episode "The Conversation".

 In 2021, he appeared in Hollyoaks as Clarke.

+Stage

+In theatre he appeared in West Side Story directed by Arthur Laurents, South Pacific, directed by Trevor Nunn, and originated the role of Ashley Wilkes in Nunn's West End musical adaptation of Gone With The Wind in 2008.
+He also appeared in Rookery Nook at the Menier Chocolate Factory.

+In 2011, he created the role of the Hickory/Tin Man in Andrew Lloyd Webber's West End production of The Wizard of Oz at the London Palladium.

+In 2013 he moved to New York City, and appeared in the Off-Broadway production of Peter and the Starcatcher.

 In 2019, he played The Grinch in the UK tour of Dr. Seuss' How the Grinch Stole Christmas!
 The Musical.
 In 2023, he played military policeman Calloway in a musical theatre version of The Third Man in London.

 In 2024, he played Max in the world premiere of Here & Now, a jukebox musical based on the songs of Steps at The Alexandra, Birmingham, before touring the UK and Ireland from August 2025.